juliang22/ObsidianTimestampNotes/README.md

   - Title that is pasted when 'Open Video Player' hotkey is used

 ## Usage
-- Highlight a video url and select either the Ribbon clock icon or use the 'Open Video Player' hotkey
+- Highlight a video url and use the 'Open Video Player' hotkey
 - Jot down notes and anytime you want to insert a timestamp, press the registered hotkey
 - Toggle pausing/playing the video by using hotkey (my default is option space)
 - Open videos at the timestamp you left off on (this is reset if plugin is disabled)